2019 Blue Badge scheme: Hidden disability changes set for summer introduction

-The blue badge disabled parking scheme is supposedly undergoing its biggest shake-up since it was introduced in 1970, but what exactly will change, and when?
+The blue badge disabled parking scheme is undergoing its biggest shake-up since it was introduced in 1970, with a host of changes set to be introduced from 30 August 2019.
+But what exactly is changing?

-Last year it was revealed that, from 2019, people with hidden disabilities will be granted access to the scheme too.
+The biggest change is that from 30 August, people with hidden disabilities will be granted access to the scheme too.
 The idea is that people with less obvious health conditions, such as autism, will have the same right to park in disabled bays as those with physical disabilities.

-The change follows a consultation that concluded that many people with mental health problems struggle with the same travel issues as those with physical disabilities.
+The change follows a consultation that found many people with mental health problems struggle with the same travel issues as those with physical disabilities.
+Local authorities will receive £1.7m in funding to help them cope with the expected increase in applications.

 What are hidden disabilities?